grafana/grafana/docs/sources/dashboards/variables/add-template-variables/index.md

 For more information about cardinality, refer to [What are cardinality spikes and why do they matter?](https://grafana.com/blog/2022/02/15/what-are-cardinality-spikes-and-why-do-they-matter/)

 1. [Enter general options](#enter-general-options).
-1. (Optional) In the **Default value** field, select the default value for the variable.
+1. (Optional) Under the **Text options** section, in the **Default value** field, enter the default value for the variable.

    If you do not enter anything in this field, then Grafana displays an empty text box for users to type text into.
-1. In **Preview of values**, Grafana displays a list of the current variable values.
-Review them to ensure they match what you expect.

 1. Click **Save dashboard**.
 1. Click **Back to dashboard** and **Exit edit**.